wttech/aet/documentation/src/main/wiki/AETIn10Minutes.md

 ```

 #### Upload Vagrant Prequisities:
-In order to be able to deploy bundles to the Karaf instance define the location of the vagrant vm in your `setting.xml` file (`$USER_HOME/m2`):
+In order to be able to deploy bundles to the Karaf instance define the location of the vagrant vm in your `settings.xml` file (`$USER_HOME/.m2`):
 ```
 <server>
   <id>aet-vagrant-instance</id>